-It is because of these changes in the brain that it is so challenging for a person who is addicted to stop abusing drugs.
-Fortunately, there are treatments that help people to counteract addiction's powerful disruptive effects and regain control.
-Research shows that combining addiction treatment medications, if available, with behavioral therapy is the best way to ensure success for most patients.
-Treatment approaches that are tailored to each patient's drug abuse patterns and any concurrent medical, psychiatric, and social problems can lead to sustained recovery and a life without drugs.
+It is because of these changes in the brain that it is so challenging for a person to stop abusing drugs.
+Fortunately, there are treatments that help people to counteract addiction's powerful disruptive effects and regain control of their lives.
+Research shows that combining addiction treatment medications, when appropriate, with behavioral therapy is the best way to ensure success for most patients.
+Treatment approaches that are tailored to each patient's drug abuse patterns and any concurrent medical, psychiatric, and social problems can help achieve sustained recovery and a life without drugs.

 As with other chronic diseases, such as diabetes, asthma, or heart disease, drug addiction can be managed effectively.
 Yet, it is not uncommon for a person to relapse and begin abusing drugs again.
 Relapse does not signal failure; rather, it indicates that treatment should be reinstated or adjusted, or that alternate treatment is needed to help the person regain control and recover.

 What Happens to Your Brain When You Take Drugs?

 Drugs are chemicals that tap into the brain's communication system and disrupt the way nerve cells normally send, receive, and process information.
 There are at least two ways that drugs are able to do this: by imitating the brain's natural chemical messengers, and/or overstimulating the "reward circuit" of the brain.

 Some drugs, such as marijuana and heroin, have a similar structure to chemical messengers, called neurotransmitters, which are naturally produced by the brain.
 Because of this similarity, these drugs are able to "fool" the brain's receptors and activate nerve cells to send abnormal messages.